maehler/phd-thesis/markdown/chapter1.6.md

 For example, in papers III and IV, we were limited to the range of Sweden, while aspens are spread out across more or less the whole northern hemisphere.
 In that context, Sweden is a very small part of the total distribution range, and it might not be very surprising that we did not see any pronounced population structure in the data.

-In order to have enough statistical power in association studies large sample sizes are needed.
+In order to have enough statistical power in association studies, large sample sizes are needed.
 A problem with using forest trees is that it is very expensive and time consuming to maintain a large population of trees.
 Ideally, we want to grow them in a controlled environment in order to minimise environmental effects, but this is clearly not a practical approach.
-In the study of human height that has been mentioned several times in this thesis, they used more than 250,000 individuals, but this was a meta-study [@Wood2014].
+In the study of human height that has been mentioned several times in this thesis, they used more than 250,000 individuals, but this was a meta-study [@Wood2014], i.e.\ a study collecting data from previous studies, avoiding the hassle of collecting the data themselves.
 Even so, a meta-study of the same magnitude in *P.\ tremula* is not possible today, since the amount of data generated is not even close to that of human studies.
 The importance of good annotations such as previous efforts to elucidate regulatory mechanisms also play a big role [@Mathelier2015].
 As of yet, most of these efforts have been directed towards human studies (e.g.\ ENCODE [@Feingold2004]), quite understandably.